 This tutorial will teach you how to create a text editor in C# or Visual Basic.
 You should already know either C# or VB and know how to navigate VS 2012.
-The tutorial will be split into two parts: Part A will focus on design and Part B will focus on coding.
+The tutorial will be split in two parts: Part A will focus on design and Part B will focus on coding.
 We will explain the code, however we will not go into great detail as you should already know the languages.

 At the end of this tutorial you should hopefully have something like this: